arrow_back

 How can you access Miro AI?

-Miro AI is currently in beta and you can sign up here for the waitlist.
+Miro AI is currently in beta, and you can sign up here for the waitlist.

 Once you have access, you might find yourself slightly confused about how to access the AI.
 In comparison to other AI tools, there is no single place to access the AI.
 Instead, the AI is spread out throughout the Miro user interface.
 But this makes sense because there are multiple content elements that an AI could use as input.